-- a.
-The area within a six nautical mile radius of the mouths of the Queets River (47°31'42" N. lat.) and the Hoh River (47°45'12" N. lat.) will be closed to commercial fishing. - b.
+- The area within a six nautical mile radius of the mouths of the Queets River (47°31'42" N. lat.) and the Hoh River (47°45'12" N. lat.) will be closed to commercial fishing. - b.
 A closure within two nautical miles of the mouth of the Quinault River (47°21'00" N. lat.) may be enacted by the Quinault Nation and/or the State of Washington and will not adversely affect the Secretary of Commerce's management regime. - C.5.
 Inseason Management: In addition to standard inseason actions or modifications already noted under the season description, the following inseason guidance is provided to NMFS: - a.
 Chinook remaining from the May through June treaty-Indian ocean troll harvest guideline north of Cape Falcon may be transferred to the July through September harvest guideline on a fishery impact equivalent basis.

 TABLE V-4.
 Stock status relative to overfished and overfishing criteria.
 A stock is approaching an overfished condition if the 3-year geometric mean of the most recent two years and the forecast spawning escapement is less than the minimum stock size threshold (MSST); a stock would experience overfishing if the total annual exploitation rate exceeds the maximum fishing mortality threshold (MFMT).
-2015 spawning escapement and exploitation rate estimates are based on preliminary 2015 preseason abundance forecasts and 2014 Council regulations.
+2016 spawning escapement and exploitation rate estimates are based on preliminary 2016 preseason abundance forecasts and 2015 Council regulations.
+Corrections were made to this table on March 1, 2016, after the original posting of Preseason Report I.